cmjw/CTF_Writeups/TryHackMe/Reversing_ELF.md

 This exercise is similar to par six.
 First, I examined the functions in the program using gdb, where I noticed the function getflag().

 Next, I used Ghidra to disassemble and decompile the program.
 The decompiled code of getflag() is not very useful.
 Instead, I examined the decompiled main().
 We can see there is a secret fourth input option, which will print a message and call giveflag().
 This special value is 0x7a69, or 0d31337.
 Entering this as a menu option gives us the flag.

+## Part Eight

+Part eight is once again similar to the last few programs.
+I used Ghidra to disassemble the program, noticing a getflag() function again.
+Decompiling this function does not reveal much.

+Taking a look at the decompiled main(), we can see the program checks the value of the first command-line argument.
+There is a simple check: if this value is -0x35010ff3, call giveflag().
+All we need to do is convert this value to decimal, and invoke crackme8 with this value as a command-line argument.

+# Conclusions

+This was an excellent introduction to reverse engineering for CTF participants.
+One of the key takeaways for me is the difference between *disassembly* and *decompilation*.
+Disassembly translates machine code to assembly language, whereas decompilation translates assembly code into a reconstructed version of the higher-level source code.